 Although nearly every blog post I write is about something you can eat, I tend not to get overly excited about food.
 This jam, however, I am overly excited about.

 Tomato jam is the perfect, simple recipe to turn to when you need to use up an abundance of tomatoes or want to get rid of those slightly bruised tomatoes that are no longer the prettiest but remain perfectly edible.
-This tomato jam had quite a bit of heat to it, hence why I changed the recipe name from Tomato Jam with Rosemary and Saffron (in the cookbook) to Spicy Tomato Jam (on the blog).
-The other reason is saffron threads run about $18 a pop at my local grocery store, so I opted out of that particular option.
+This jam had quite a bit of heat to it.

-I took a lead from the cookbook and ate my tomato jam along with a grilled cheese sandwich.
+I ate my tomato jam along with a grilled cheese sandwich.
 In the winter, one of my favorite comfort meals is a grilled cheese sandwich with tomato soup.
 In the summer, I still love grilled cheese, but hot soup is typically the last thing I want.
-Spicy tomato jam is a perfect alternate to get that hot, tomato taste with a plain grilled cheese sandwich.
+Spicy tomato jam is a perfect alternate to get that tomato taste with a plain grilled cheese sandwich.